Creating a blue/green deployment - Amazon Relational Database Service

 There are certain steps you must take before you create a blue/green deployment, depending on the engine that your DB instance is running.

 • Associate the instance with a custom DB parameter group with logical replication (rds.logical_replication) turned on.
 Logical replication is required for replication from the blue environment to the green environment.
-For instructions, see Modifying parameters in a DB parameter group.
+For instructions, see Modifying parameters in a DB parameter group in Amazon RDS.

 Because blue/green deployments require at least one background worker per database, make sure to tune the following configuration settings according to your workload.
 For instructions to tune each setting, see Configuration Settings in the PostgreSQL documentation.